Paulelo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script 17-hidethisword, prints lines that does not contain "bin" Script 18-letteronly, prints lines that starts with a letter Script 19-AZ, replaces certain letters in a input
+Script 17-hidethisword, prints lines that does not contain "bin" Script 18-letteronly, prints lines that starts with a letter Script 19-AZ, replaces certain letters in a input Script 20-hiago, replaces all letter C and c